quixio/quix-samples/nodejs/web-api/README.md

 npm --version
 ```

-2. Clone the project from Quix (recommendedn, requires [git](https://git-scm.com/)) or download the project as a zip file and extract it.
+2. Clone the project from Quix (recommended, requires [git](https://git-scm.com/)) or download the project as a zip file and extract it.

 3. Navigate to the project folder: